johnwalicki/Node-RED-HERE-Navigation/README.md

 to enter their starting location and ending destination.
 The flow then calls the [HERE Geocode Search API](https://developer.here.com/documentation/geocoding-search-api/dev_guide/index.html) to determine the latitude and longitude of the two waypoints.
 1. The **Request Driving Navigation Instructions** section calls the [HERE Routing API](https://developer.here.com/documentation/routing/dev_guide/topics/introduction.html) to calculate the route between the two locations.
 It builds a table of these driving instructions and displays a summary of the route distance and driving duration.
 1. The **Draw Map and Route** section moves the car on the node-red-contrib-web-worldmap as the navigator clicks on the **Navigation Preview** button.
 1. The **Read the Driving Instructions** section determines if the mute slider is on / off and uses the Watson Text to Speech service to read the driving instructions aloud.
+Paste your Watson Text to Speech credentials into the node.
 ---

 ### Authors